lenavoigt/mass-disk-processor/README.md

 MDP will be presented at [DFRWS EU 2025](https://dfrws.org/conferences/dfrws-eu-2025/).

 If you'd like to use MDP, please cite it as:
 > Voigt, L., Freiling, F., & Hargreaves, C.J.
 (2025).
 A metrics-based look at disk images: Insights and applications.
-Forensic Science International: Digital Investigation, XX, 301874. https://doi.org/10.1016/j.fsidi.2025.301874
+Forensic Science International: Digital Investigation, 52, 301874. https://doi.org/10.1016/j.fsidi.2025.301874

 In our paper, we collected metrics for publicly available, synthetic, scenario-based disk images.
 You can find a list of disk images considered, a metric summary table as well as individual datasheets for the disk images [in our FAUbox drive](TODO).